odiszapc/nginx-java-parser/README.md

 Alexey Plotnik (odiszapc@gmail.com, http://twitter.com/odiszapc) I do it just because I like it.

 #### Nginx RTMP reporting
 This library was developed as part of WMSPanel (https://wmspanel.com/) integration with **nginx-rtmp-module**.
 WMSPanel is a cloud control and reporting panel for multiple media servers, so now it supports Nginx as well.
-Please check https://wmspanel.com/nginx for details
+Please check https://wmspanel.com/nginx for details.

 #### License
 Apache 2.0